jasminex21/tayLyrics/README.md

 ***

 #### TODO:
-- **To address first**:
-  - When an answer is wrong when a previous round's answer was correct, the output jumps a little?
-Not sure how to fix it but it would be really nice to
- - Allow users to choose which hint they want - this would also fix the issue where the hints obscure each other; I can pretty easily separate them by doing this
- - Maybe limit the number of guesses per round?
-Or at least provide the option of doing so?
-- Fix the points system - it's a little too arbitrary right now.
-Penalizes too much as well.
-- Possibly filter out lyrics that are < 5 words in length for medium and hard mode, and also the lyrics that are simply the same word repeated over and over
-  - Instead of filtering out automatically, it could be nice to allow the user to choose a minimum number of words in the generated line(s) - some people may not appreaciate the lyric being "Ooh-ah"
-- Add more detailed statistics:
-  - Pie charts showing album distribution of correct and incorrect (gave up) responses (looking back, this might be too extra and not worthwhile - album distribution overall might be fun though)
+**NEW**
+* Implement survival/creative modes
+  * Survival would be that you get, say, 3 lives, and you try to get as many points as possible from that.
+You lose a life if you get an answer wrong.
+  * Creative would not have lives, just points
+* Not sure how to customize streamlit apps using CSS just yet, but it would be cool to have themes based on the albums.
+E.g. debut theme would be green and blue, red theme would be red, reputation theme would be black, etc. Just like the background color, text color, etc.
+**Old but still worth exploring**
-- Possibly add non-album singles e.g. Only the Young, Christmas Tree Farm (but provide users with the option of removing them)
+* Adding non-album singles e.g. Only the Young, Christmas Tree Farm, but provide users with the option of removing them.
+Like a checkbox in the Advanced Options expander.